ray-project/ray/doc/source/rllib/rllib-catalogs.rst

     :language: python
     :start-after: __sphinx_doc_begin__
     :end-before: __sphinx_doc_end__

+Note that what happens inside the constructor of PPOTorchRLModule is similar to how we used when `Creating models and distributions for PPO <rllib-catalogs.html#creating-models-and-distributions-for-ppo>`__.

 Consequently, in order to build a custom :py:class:`~ray.rllib.core.models.Model` compatible with a PPORLModule, you can override methods by inheriting from :py:class:`~ray.rllib.algorithms.ppo.ppo_catalog.PPOCatalog`